Pages In This Section

 4:00pm-6:00pm

-PFSC is led by Camp Director Courtney Zakolski and Assistant Camp Directors Firoozeh Wilson and Nick Lavery, who have been with the camp since 2011, 1999, and 2002 respectively.
-Also on staff is a full-time, licensed registered nurse.
+PFSC is led by Camp Director Courtney Zakolski and Assistant Camp Directors Firoozeh Wilson, Nick Lavery, and Nicky Kirchhoff, who have been with the camp since 2011, 1999, 2002, and 2010 respectively.
+Also on staff is Michelle Haque-Thomas, a licensed registered nurse.
 Assisting them is a staff of talented and enthusiastic counselors, most of whom have been with PFSC for several summers and who are trained in first aid and CPR.

-For more information about swimming, Village, what to bring, and other topics, visit our FAQ page!
+For more information about swimming, Village, what to bring, and other topics, peruse our Family Guidebook or visit our FAQ page!